-Collapse to view only § 80.85 - What requirements apply to match?
+Collapse to view only § 80.85 - What requirements apply to cost sharing?

-A State fish and wildlife agency must submit the following documents when applying for a comprehensive-management-system grant:
+A State fish and wildlife agency must submit the following documents when applying for a comprehensive-management-system award:

 (a) The standard form for an application for Federal assistance in a mandatory grant program.

-(c) A statement of cost estimates by subaccount.
-Agencies may obtain the subaccount numbers from the Service's Regional Division of Wildlife and Sport Fish Restoration.
+(b) A statement of cost estimates by subaccount.
+Agencies may obtain the subaccount numbers from the Regional Wildlife and Sport Fish Restoration Program Office.

-(d) Supporting documentation explaining how the proposed work complies with the Acts, the provisions of this part, and other applicable laws and regulations.
+(c) Supporting documentation explaining how the proposed work complies with the Acts, the regulations in this part, and other applicable laws and regulations.

-(e) A statement of the agency's intent to carry out and fund part or all of its comprehensive management system through a grant.
+(d) A statement of the agency's intent to carry out and fund part or all of its comprehensive management system through an award.

 (1) Determine actual, projected, and desired resource and asset status; and